Logical Phase Transitions: Understanding Collapse in LLM Logical Reasoning: Related Work

 \subsection{Logical Reasoning Capacity Analysis}

-\textbf{Existing Capacity and Fidelity Analyses.} A substantial body of work investigates the reasoning fidelity and compositionality of LLMs~\cite{GAS3-2025,li2024coupled,song2024autogenic}.
+\textbf{Existing Capacity and Fidelity Analyses.} A substantial body of work investigates the reasoning~\citep{li2026agent,li2026GRPO,hao2025rethinking,hao2026recreate,stage} fidelity and compositionality of LLMs~\cite{GAS3-2025,li2024coupled,song2024autogenic,chen2026transformer, cineagent, zhou2026look}.
 Prior studies show that models often hallucinate intermediate steps or deviate from valid derivations even when answers are correct~\citep{Reasoning-survey-2022towards, multi-step-2024exploring}, revealing instability in multi-step reasoning and difficulty maintaining consistent logical chains.
 More recent capacity-oriented research examines how reasoning behavior changes as tasks grow more complex.
 InfoQA~\citep{InfoQA-ICLR2025-XiuyingChen-MBZUAI} formalizes a single-pass accuracy upper bound for multi-hop QA, demonstrating that performance can collapse once information load exceeds model capacity.
 CoT-Valve~\citep{CoT-Valve-ACL2025-NUS} shows that reasoning chains can be compressed or expanded through latent control, highlighting sensitivity to chain length and internal reasoning load.
-Symbolic Monte Carlo supervision~\citep{Sym-MC-EMNLP2025-Sheffield} leverages symbolic trajectories to stabilize intermediate reasoning. \textit{Apple}~\citep{illusion-of-thinking-Nips2025-Apple} further demonstrates abrupt accuracy collapses in structured puzzles such as Tower of Hanoi as complexity increases.
+Symbolic Monte Carlo supervision~\citep{Sym-MC-EMNLP2025-Sheffield} leverages symbolic trajectories to stabilize intermediate reasoning.

+\textit{Apple}~\citep{illusion-of-thinking-Nips2025-Apple} further demonstrates abrupt accuracy collapses in structured puzzles such as Tower of Hanoi as complexity increases.

 \textbf{Open Challenges.} Although informative, existing analyses often rely on coarse difficulty indicators such as hop count, chain length, or rule depth, offering only partial insight into how reasoning performance evolves under more nuanced forms of complexity.
 They typically lack a unified framework for quantifying \emph{logical complexity} and for characterizing how LLM behavior changes across fine-grained complexity levels.
 Our work complements these analyses by introducing an LoCM and systematically evaluating model performance along a controlled complexity continuum.